 It takes quite a long time to upload the videos to Youtube.
 If you look on our “Church at Home” page and there is no video there, it is probably just because of the time lag in uploading the videos.
 Please just check again a little later on.

 During the week, we will assemble the various parts of the service and put them ready on this page during Saturday and Sunday morning.
 Do come back later in the week to see more content!

-Remote church is an experiment, an attempt to keep our community together while the Covid-19 virus disrupts our normal life.
+Church at Home is an experiment, an attempt to keep our community together while the Covid-19 virus disrupts our normal life.
+We thought the new name “Church at Home” was a bit more welcoming than “Remote Church”.
 If you have suggestions on how to improve this, or would like to record part of next week’s service, please do let us know by commenting below or emailing firstname.lastname@example.org.